 Hear Elvis's version on: Elvis '68 Comeback Special DeLuxe Edition (DVD)

-Published in 1926, the song was first used in the 1929 film, "Gold Diggers Of Broadway," in which it was sung by the very popular "Singing Troubadour," Nick Lucas, who made the first recording of the number in May of that year.
-The track was released on Brunswick 4418.
-Lucas was born Dominic Nicholas Anthony Lucanese in 1897.
+Published in 1926, the song was first used in the 1929 film, "Gold Diggers Of Broadway," in which it was sung by the very popular "Singing Troubadour," Nick Lucas, who made the original recording of the number in May of that year.
+The track, with its full title of "Tip-to Thru The Tulips With Me," was released on Brunswick 4418.
+Nick Lucas was born Dominic Nicholas Anthony Lucanese in 1897.
 This number was his greatest success, selling over two million copies.
 Lucas was still active in 1975, when he recorded songs for the soundtrack of "The Day Of The Locust."
-Lucas died in 1982.
+Lucas died on 28 July, 1982.
 Nowadays the number is probably more associated with one of pop music's more eccentric characters, the late Tiny Tim, who had a hit with it in 1968.
 His version sounds inspired by Lucas's original.
 Elvis sang just a few lines of the song during the filming of his 1968 Singer TV Special.

 Written by: Giant; Baum; Kaye

-Originally recorded by Johann Strauss Orchester in 1910
+Originally recorded by Frank La Forge in 1911

 Hear Elvis's version on: Viva Las Vegas EP; Double Features: Viva Las Vegas & Roustabout

 Hungarian-born piano virtuoso Franz Liszt wrote three versions of "Liebestraum" between 1847 and 1849, finally publishing in 1850.
 The third version, "Liebestraum No 3 in As-dur opus 62," became the best known and it is on this version that "Today, Tomorrow and Forever" is based.
+I have been unable to verify earlier claims of an original recording dating from 1910 (the recording of "Liebenstraum" from that year by the Johann Strauss Orchester is of a different tune).
+Frank La Forge's piano solo recording was made on 24 May, 1911, and released as a 12" disc on Victor 70065.
 Elvis's original release was a solo number, but an interesting duet featuring Elvis with Ann-Margret, who co-starred with him in "Viva Las Vegas" can be found on the 4-CD set, "Today, Tomorrow And Forever."

 Written by: Dylan